 Currently, major modification fees do not exist for municipal stormwater phase 1 and UIC permits.
 DEQ is proposing major modification fees for municipal stormwater phase 1 and UIC permits equivalent to 50.1 percent of new permit application fees.
 Using this methodology aligns the proposed major modification fees with existing major modification fees of other individual domestic permits.
 The major modification fees are proposed in an effort to recover costs associated with future major modification requests.

-The mining permit (WPCF 600) regulates non-chemical offstream mining of metals (primarily gold).
+The mining permit (Water Pollution Control Facilities 600) regulates non-chemical off-stream mining of metals, primarily gold.
 Currently, small operations pay no application or annual fee.
 Large operations pay only a $207 application fee and no annual fee.
 Almost all of the permittees are small operations.
-There were approximately 200 permits in 2004; currently there are approximately 1,200 permits.
+There were approximately 200 permits in 2004; currently there are about 1,200 permits.
 The proposed application fee for small operations is intended to recover costs associated with the application process for this permit.

 Goals and desired outcomes

-The goal is for the rulemaking to be adopted and move DEQ toward more stable funding for the water quality program.
+The goal is for the rulemaking to be adopted and help move DEQ toward more stable funding for its water quality program.

 Legal or program requirements

-DEQ is doing the rulemaking voluntarily; there is no legal or program requirement that is forcing DEQ into the rulemaking.
+DEQ is doing the rulemaking voluntarily; there is no legal or program requirement that is directing DEQ into the rulemaking.

 Constraints

 Regarding the annual fee increase, existing permit fees may be increased by no more than three percent, regardless of whether program cost increases represent a greater percentage.
-Stakeholders may oppose fee increases due to poor program performance (level of permit backlog, etc.).
+Stakeholders may oppose fee increases due to poor program performance (specifically, the current high level of permit backlogs despite earlier fee increases to cover permit program operations).

-Regarding the proposed application fee for WPCF 600 small operations, miners are generally outspoken and in opposition to all regulation of instream or offstream mining.
+Regarding the proposed application fee for WPCF 600 small operations, miners are generally outspoken and in opposition to all regulation of in-stream or off-stream mining.
 Cow Creek Tribes are interested in adequate regulation and protection of streams in their area.
 Some local governments are not supportive of DEQ efforts to protect water quality and beneficial uses.
 (Keep communications factual, value-neutral and non-judgmental.)

 Worst-case scenario

 Opposition could be substantial for proposed fees for the mining permit.
 The mining community is reasonably well organized.
-Overlap exits between 700-PM stakeholders and WPCF 600 stakeholders.
-DEQ will be renewing the 700-PM small suction dredge permit during this time.
-Because this is proposing only fees (no environmental regulation or de-regulation) participation from environmental groups is expected to be minimal.
+Overlap exits between 700-PM and WPCF 600 stakeholders.
+DEQ is renewing the 700-PM small suction dredge permit during this same time.
+Because this rulemaking is proposing only fees (no environmental regulation or de-regulation) participation from environmental groups is expected to be minimal.

 Measurement